At a glance

 Get trained in Armoured, Airborne, Mechanised, Light Mechanised or Light Role tactics

 Specialise as a Company Second-in-Command, Anti-Tank, Mortar, Reconnaissance, Intelligence or Communications Officer further down the line

 Regular (full time)

 From 17 years & 9 months to 28 years & 11 months

-72 UCAS points and 35 ALIS points at GCSE (including at least grade C/4 in English, Maths and a science or foreign language).
+72 UCAS points and 35 ALIS points at GCSE or equivalent qualifications (including a minimum grade C/4, Scottish National 5 Grade C, in English, Maths and a science or foreign language).

 Basic physical fitness assessment:

 Training for the role

 You begin with Officer training at the Royal Military Academy, Sandhurst, which lasts 44 weeks.
 You learn what’s expected of a British Army Officer and how to lead Soldiers on and off the battlefield.